 We suggest that you install Zoltan together with other 3rd party software for Trilinos.
-It is helpful to define a shell variable TRILINOS\3PL for this location, see section ?? for details.
+It is helpful to define a shell variable TRILINOS\3PL for this location.
 After you download Zoltan, you must uncompress and untar the Zoltan.tar.gz file and then follow the instructions.
 Zoltan has not been autotool'ed so you must manually configure Zoltan to your machine.
 (Sample configuration files for common platforms are included in the Utilities/Config directory.)